Costs of selling a home

 Typical estate agent fees for selling: Up to 2% + VAT based on the value of your property.

 What are estate agent fees?
 Your estate agent will charge you fees in return for marketing your property and finding you a buyer.
-Professional photography, Rightmove premium listings, printed brochures, floorplans – it all costs money.
+Professional photography, Rightmove featured properties, printed brochures, floorplans – it all costs money.
 But, when done correctly, these can essentially fast-track the sale of your home.

 How to save money on estate agent fees?